igemsoftware2021/friendzymes-cookbook/README.md

 ## Poly

 Poly is a new organism engineering library, written in the Go programming language.
 This package is at the core of our development process.
 The team relies on poly when implementing CI/CD pipelines, and we continue to enhance the core library with new features.
+If you're interested, we highly recommend you to take a look in [Poly repository](https://github.com/TimothyStiles/poly), and see with your own eyes this incredible piece of software!

 ## Actions